An uncountable version of Pt\'ak's combinatorial lemma: Introduction

 \begin{theoremB} Let $\kappa$ be a regular cardinal number such that $\lambda^\omega<\kappa$ whenever $\lambda<\kappa$.
 Then Pt\'ak's lemma is true for $\kappa$. \end{theoremB}

 Note that, if $\mu$ is any infinite cardinal number, then $\kappa:=(2^\mu)^+$ satisfies the assumptions of Theorem B. Consequently, there are in ZFC arbitrarily large cardinal numbers for which Pt\'ak's lemma is true.
 Moreover, the smallest cardinal Theorem B applies to is $\mathfrak{c}^+$.
-The next corollary is also a consequence of the theorem. \begin{corollary} {\rm (CH)} Pt\'ak's lemma is true for $\omega_2$.
+The next corollary is also a consequence of the theorem. \begin{corollary}${}$ \begin{romanenumerate} \item Pt\'ak's lemma is true for $(2^\mu)^+$, whenever $\mu$ is an infinite cardinal number. \item {\rm (CH)} Pt\'ak's lemma is true for $\omega_2$; \item {\rm (GCH)} If $\tau$ is a cardinal number with ${\rm cf}(\tau)>\omega$, then Pt\'ak's lemma is true for $\tau^+$. \end{romanenumerate} \end{corollary}